fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 )
 ```

-As before, the server URL is wrapped using the [HttpLink](https://www.apollographql.com/docs/react/api/link/apollo-link-http) constructor to create a suitable _httpLink_ object.
-This time, however, it is modified using the [context](https://www.apollographql.com/docs/react/api/link/apollo-link-context/#overview) defined by the _authLink_ object so that, for each request, the <i>authorization</i> header is [set](https://www.apollographql.com/docs/react/networking/authentication/#header) to the token that may be stored in localStorage.
+As before, the server URL is wrapped using the [HttpLink](https://www.apollographql.com/docs/react/api/link/apollo-link-http) constructor to create a suitable <code>httpLink</code> object.
+This time, however, it is modified using the [context](https://www.apollographql.com/docs/react/api/link/apollo-link-context/#overview) defined by the <code>authLink</code> object so that, for each request, the <i>authorization</i> header is [set](https://www.apollographql.com/docs/react/networking/authentication/#header) to the token that may be stored in localStorage.

 Creating new persons and changing numbers works again.